darcys22/godbledger/README.md

 ## Go DB Ledger

-GoDBLedger is an Open Source Accounting System that aims to provide the user with normal programming goodies that finance systems tend to lack.
-It includes GRPC endpoints so you can communicate to it from your scripts (Automation!).
-It also includes a MySQL database backend so you can actually analyse your financial data using third party analysis software.
+GoDBLedger is an open source accounting system that aims to make the recording of double entry bookkeeping transactions programmable.
+It provide users with normal features that most finance systems tend to lack such as api endpoints for your scripts and a database backend with a clear schema so you can analyse your financial data using your software of choice.
+The ultimate goal is for your whole financial process to be automated from data entry to compilation of financials/tax returns.

 #### How it works:
-You are a business or individual wanting a system to track your financials.
+You are a business or individual wanting a system to record your profits and produce financial reports.
 You dont want to pay a cloud provider and you want to keep your financial data under your own control.
-You spin up a linux server (or raspberry pi) choose a database (Currently SQLite3 and MySQL are available) and you set up GoDBLedger as a systemd service that continuously runs.
+You spin up a linux server (or raspberry pi) choose a database (Currently SQLite3 and MySQL are available) and you set up GoDBLedger to run on that server.
 You now have a place to send your double entry bookkeeping transactions which get saved into your own database!

-GoDBLedger gives you an api where you can communicate your double entry transactions from within scripts, apps and other frontends!
-There are also some command line binaries included to get you started.
+GoDBLedger gives you an api for the recording of transactions and there are  some command line binaries included to get you started.

 [Watch the demo video](https://youtu.be/svyw9EOZuuc)